ibm-cloud-docs/Cloudant/api/advanced_replication.md

 which means that replicating the source database requires write access.

-To enable authentication during replication, include a user name and password in the database URL.
+To enable authentication during replication, include a username and password in the database URL.
 The replication process uses the supplied values for HTTP Basic Authentication.

-### Example of specifying user name and password values for accessing source and target databases during replication
+### Example of specifying username and password values for accessing source and target databases during replication

 ```json
 {